 Dad-Bod Tip #1: Train smarter, not harder

-How to keep your abs working all day, every day.
+How to keep your abs working all day, every day, without breaking a sweat!

 Swap your office chair for a swiss ball.
 Stay mindful of your posture as the day goes on, so keep your core muscles active… and no slouching!

-Want to get more out of your workout in less time?
+Want to get more results from your home workout, in less time?

 28 is the magic number for a dad-bod makeover.

 “I found a confidence, energy and happiness I thought had died in my teenage years!
 I feel calmer/mindful.
 This lifestyle transformed my mind/body beyond my aspirations!“

 Try this beer-belly crushing, fat-burning workout with me!

 - Squat Jumps

 Dad-Bod Tip #2: Create & maintain a consistent routine

 I like to tell my 28ers to put their workouts in their calendars.
 Consider your workout as an important appointment with yourself.
 Put it in your diary and don’t double book.
 You wouldn’t cancel at the last minute on a colleague or friend, so don’t cancel on yourself.
 Find sports or activities you enjoy and you’ll find the job’s half done for you, just so long as your endorphins are firing.